-3.3 Design transportation systems to minimize fragmentation and maintain the ecological functioning of the green infrastructure network.
+- 3.3 Design transportation systems to minimize fragmentation and maintain the ecological functioning of the green infrastructure network. - a.

-a.
 Provide wildlife and water-based fauna with safe passage under or across roads, sidewalks, and trails as appropriate.
-Consider the use of arched or bottomless culverts or bridges when existing structures are replaced, or new roads are constructed.

-No transportation-related impacts are identified with this PPS.
+Consider the use of arched or bottomless culverts or bridges when existing structures are replaced, or new roads are constructed. - No transportation-related impacts are proposed with the subject application. - b.

-b.
 Locate trail systems outside the regulated environmental features and their buffers to the fullest extent possible.
 Where trails must be located within a regulated buffer, they must be designed to minimize clearing and grading and to use low impact surfaces.

-No trail systems are provided with this PPS.
+No trail systems are proposed with this application.